satayyeb/sdl2-libraries/README.md

 SDL_ttf,

-Download the project file and enjoy :)  It contains the libraries files and the CMake file
+Download the project file and enjoy :)  It contains the libraries and the CMake file

 To build your project use the CMakeLists.txt